 - Community Project Funding Request: a funding request for a specific non-governmental entity to carry out a specific project.
-Example: Provide \$100,000 for a non-profit security grant for a non-profit organization in City, State. - Program Request: a request to fund a specific program or activity in the bill at a specified level-Example: Provide \$5,000,000,000 in the Transportation Security Administration's Procurement, Construction, and Improvements account for credential authentication technology. - Language Request: a request to include specific bill or report language that does not direct funding to a particular entity but encourages, urges, or directs some type of action by an agency.
+Example: Provide \$1,000,000 for an Emergency Operations Center grant for a local government in City, State. - Program Request: a request to fund a specific program or activity in the bill at a specified level-Example: Provide \$5,000,000,000 in the Transportation Security Administration's Procurement, Construction, and Improvements account for credential authentication technology. - Language Request: a request to include specific bill or report language that does not direct funding to a particular entity but encourages, urges, or directs some type of action by a DHS component, office, or directorate.
 Example: The Committee direct/urges/encourages the Department to fully account for Blue Campaign funding in future budget submissions and is urged to continue transitioning the program to direct appropriations.

-- If the programmatic or report language request is intended to be for a specific non-governmental entity and not competitively awarded, or narrowly defines a competitive grant to the extent that only one entity or geographic area can apply, this is a CPF request and must be submitted as such. - If your office continues to have any doubt about whether or not a programmatic or report language request will be considered a CPF request, please contact the Subcommittee. - If you make any changes to a request in the database after the request deadline, please notify the Subcommittee of the change.
+- If the programmatic or report language request is intended to be for a specific non-governmental entity and not competitively awarded, or narrowly defines a competitive grant to the extent that only one entity or geographic area can apply, this is a CPF request and must be submitted as such. - If your office continues to have any doubt about whether or not a programmatic or report language request will be considered a CPF request, please contact the Subcommittee.

-Subcommittee staff is available for consultation if you have questions whether a proposed project would be eligible for Community Project Funding.
+Subcommittee staff is available for consultation if you have questions regarding whether a proposed project would be eligible for Community Project Funding.